-Beginning with a structural evaluation is critical prior to undertaking any project that would exceed current design loads.
-Once the existing building's capacity and the new load requirements have been determined, additional structural support can be tailored to the type of construction.
+A structural evaluation is critical prior to undertaking any project that would exceed current design loads.
+Once the existing building's capacity and new load requirements have been determined, additional structural support can be tailored to the type of construction.